 - Assessing the level of water damage, how much mold is present and what type of mold it is.

-- Using one or more commercial dehumidifiers to lower the moisture, dampness and humidity.
+- Using one or more professional mold dehumidifiers to lower the moisture, dampness and humidity.

 - Drying carpets and other porous materials with carpet fans and air movers.